This article has been fact checked by a Board Certified Pediatric Nurse Practitioner. Sources of information for the article are listed at the bottom.

 For any content issues please Contact Us.

 Living with cerebral palsy is a reality faced by many children.
 Parents often wonder what the future holds for their child and what their life will be like.
-Although adjustments and new accommodations will have to be made, children and families can learn to live with disabilities and limitations.
+Although adjustments and new accommodations must be made, children and families can learn to live with disabilities and limitations.

 Mobility